jtonic/handson-web-2018/README.md

 EcmaScript 6
 ----
+- let, const are block scoping variable, constant unlike var which is not (and is hoisted)

 - array functions don't have their own this
 - bind function copy a function and pass to it a new this
 - import a default exported module with alias